denko-rb/mruby-denko-milkv-duo/README.md

 # mruby-denko-milkv-duo

 This mrbgem implements `Denko::Board` for the Milk-V Duo series of single board computers.
-Its interface is compatible with the Denko [CRuby gem](https://github.com/denko-rb/denko), so most of the interface and peripheral classes from that gem are directly usable (and included) in this mruby build.
+Its interface is compatible with the Denko [CRuby gem](https://github.com/denko-rb/denko), so most peripheral classes from that gem are usable as-is, and are included in this mruby build.

 ### Supported Milk-V Boards
 - Milk-V Duo 64M